The official blog of the Lung Institute.

 Acupuncture is an ancient therapy.
 In a recent study, people with COPD who received acupuncture noticed an improvement in their breathing, and they felt far less breathless.

-A relatively new treatment for COPD patients is stem cell therapy.
-Instead of only working to manage the symptoms of COPD, stem cell therapy works to promote healing from within the lungs.
+A relatively new treatment for COPD patients is cellular therapy.
+Instead of only working to manage the symptoms of COPD, cellular therapy works to promote healing from within the lungs.
 Because of this, many patients report feeling better, breathing easier and living a more active lifestyle enjoying their favorite activities.

 With so many treatments for COPD patients, you and your doctor will be able to find the best COPD treatment plan for you.
-If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.